 The cave’s natural beauty

-Inspired by the cave, and since it was Christmas, Marquis de Nouadel decided to perform mass on the top of a stalagmite which resembled an altar.
+Inspired by the cave, and since it was Christmas, Marquis de Nouadel decided to perform mass on the top of a stalagmite that resembled an altar.

 He then inscribed: “Here Christ himself celebrated Midnight Mass on Christmas 1673.”
 The inscription still remains today, along with many others.

-These days, visitors luckily do not need to lower themselves with ropes to explore the cave since a 411-step staircase has been installed and it takes you more than 100 meters into the depths of the cave.
+These days, visitors luckily do not need to lower themselves with ropes to explore the cave since a 411-step staircase has been installed, and it takes you more than one hundred meters into the depths of the cave.